Common Questions about Party Wall Agreements and Notices

 If your intention is to excavate within three metres of your neighbour’s building, and the excavation will run deeper than their foundations, then it is necessary to inform them by way of a section six notice and obtain their written consent.
 You must serve the notice at least a month before the work is due to commence, and they then have 14 days to respond.

 There are various rules governing party wall awards and foundations.
 Any foundation that is within 3m of a neighbour’s foundation, and is deeper than the neighbour’s foundation, will require a party wall award.
+Many homeowners do not realise that not all foundations are equal – some extensions need pilings that can go over 10m deep.

 There have been cases documented in the media, such as the foundation trench that caused the next door neighbour’s house to collapse (pictured), that highlight why a party wall agreement is vital.
 In this case, a party wall surveyor would have specified that the foundation trench should be dug and filled in 1m increments to maintain the stability of the neighbour’s foundation.